saadixl/Pensieve/README.md

 - **Suggested Questions** — Clickable tag-cloud prompts to get started quickly
 - **Markdown Rendering** — Chat responses and insights render formatted markdown
 - **Persistent Storage** — Uploaded files, summaries, and metadata survive Docker restarts via a named volume
+- **Fully Local** — All data stays on your machine.
+No cloud, no accounts, no tracking

 ## Prerequisites